 Another cool feature of the app is to be able to locate your Skybuds if you lost them.
 They can show you exactly where they are at if they are in proximity of Bluetooth, or show you the last known location if Bluetooth connectivity has been lost.

-The Skybuds are the longest lasting pair on this list, coming with four hours of playtime before a charge is needed.
-Additionally, the included dock/charger can recharge the earbuds five times on it’s on, giving you a full 24 hours on listening without an outlet.
+The Skybuds are the longest-lasting pair on this list, coming with four hours of playtime before a charge is needed.
+Additionally, the included dock/charger can recharge the earbuds five times on its own, giving you a full 24 hours of listening without an outlet.

-The Onkyo W800BTs fall in line as one of the most expensive options on this list.
+The Onkyo W800BTs fall in line with one of the most expensive options on this list.
 Still, the superior sound quality, durability, and feature set put these headphones perfectly within the price bracket.